Rlopezra/rlopezra.GitHub.io/_posts/2020-12-25-Rose-Garden-Bayesian-Analysis.md

 > distribution...such that every point inside the interval has higher
 > credibility than any apoint outside the interval

-I'll be using HDI and Credible Intervals interchangeably.
+I'll be using the terms HDI and Credible Intervals interchangeably.

 ``` r
 plotPost( codaSamples[,"nu"] , main="nu" , xlab=bquote(nu) ,